elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 And I started ranting a little bit right in front of mine, says, you know, you should write that down.
 I'm like, okay.
 So I did.
-But the, the reason why I really was trying to press that point is because it was like really obvious to me through my experience at that time that.
+But the, the reason why I really was trying to press that point is because it was like really obvious to me through my experience at that time.
 There's a real strong, qualitative difference between code that has test coverage and code that doesn't in the sense that if you don't have test coverage, quite often, you're scared of making changes and you can be much more conservative about how you, you know, do things